WEC-Sim/WEC-Sim/docs/man/tutorials.rst

 * ``etaImport`` - user-defined time-series

-Applications Repository
+Other Applications
 ------------------------
-The `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository contains applications of the WEC-Sim code, including tutorials by the WEC-Sim team as well as user-shared examples.
-The WEC-Sim Applications repository is included as a `submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ of the WEC-Sim repository.
+The WEC-Sim Applications repository (https://github.com/WEC-Sim/WEC-Sim_Applications) provides additional applications of the WEC-Sim code.
+This repository includes cases developed by the WEC-Sim team, as well as user-provided examples.
+Many of these cases were developed to demonstrate application of WEC-Sim :ref:`Advanced Features <advanced_features>`.

 References
 ------------------------